ClareBee/evil_martians_graphql/README.md

 ```javascript
 <Query></Query>
 ```
-query first tries to load from Apollo cache and if not there, sends request to 'server' query subscribes to the result = updates reactively fresh data? via polling/refetching - e.g. startPolling and stopPolling functions on the result object passed to render prop function or refeteech function (e.g. triggered by a button click - no need to pass in vars, uses the ones from the previous query
+- Query first tries to load from Apollo cache and if not there, sends request to 'server'
+- Query subscribes to the result = updates reactively -Fresh data? via polling/refetching - e.g. `startPolling` and `stopPolling` functions on the result object passed to render prop function or refetch function (e.g. triggered by a button click - no need to pass in vars, uses the ones from the previous query

-networkStatus + notifyNetworkStatusChange - info about status of query, useful re: refetch/polling The networkStatus property is an enum with number values from 1-8 representing a different loading state. manual queries? e.g. async/await callback on a button click
+`networkStatus` + `notifyNetworkStatusChange` - info about status of query, useful re: refetch/polling The networkStatus property is an enum with number values from 1-8 representing a different loading state. manual queries? e.g. async/await callback on a button click